ioiototm/PicoServer/README.md

 There's a `config.json` file where you can set your MQTT server details, serial port, and other settings.
 This file is ignored in `.gitignore`, so make a copy of `config.example.json`, rename it to `config.json`, and fill in your details.

 ## Pico Display
 This works alongside my Pico Display project, which receives and displays the data sent from this server.
-You can find that repo here: [**Pico Display Repo**] (https://github.com/ioiototm/PicoDisplay).
+You can find that repo here: [**Pico Display Repo**](https://github.com/ioiototm/PicoDisplay).

 ## Notes
 This was built for my own setup, so you might need to tweak things depending on your hardware and display setup.
 Also, big thanks to my ever-patient AI assistant for helping me clean up the code and make things work smoothly.